chrisandoryan/Plainmaker/README.md

 ## Background
 After some hours working to *reverse engineer* the encryption/decryption process of a mobile application, Jojo successfully comes up with a `crypt.py` script that allows him to generate a customized and encrypted HTTP requests and responses.

-However, since <ins>it is a script</ins>, then Jojo must copy the values outputted by the script, paste it into Burpsuite, then send it away.
+However, since <ins>it is a script</ins>, then Jojo must copy the values outputted by the script, paste it into Burpsuite, then send it away; like this:

 ![Jojo's Illustration](graphics/JojosTrouble.gif)